 FREE Sound Wall Resources

-Sound Walls are much more than colorful bulletin boards or replacements for Word Walls.
+FREE Sound Wall Resources provide teachers and students much more than colorful bulletin boards or replacements for Word Walls.
 For students who struggle with making the phoneme (speech sound) to grapheme (print) connection, Sound Walls can be essential tools.

 What’s preventing students from learning the phonemes (speech sounds) making the phoneme to grapheme (spelling) connection?
 Often, it’s inaccurate or inconsistent recognition and production of the speech sounds.
 After all, if you can’t say ’em, you can’t read ’em and you certainly can’t spell ’em.

-Many teachers who have recognized this problem assume that another dose of Heggerty, Barton, or others with phonemic awareness programs (I also have PA drills in my reading intervention programs) will do the trick, but this is not always the solution for all of your students.
+Many teachers who have recognized this problem assume that another dose of Heggerty, Barton, or others with phonemic awareness programs (I also have PA drills in my reading intervention programs) will do the trick, but this is not always the solution for all your students.
 Practicing phonemic isolation, segmenting, substitution, manipulation, reversals, etc., may not solve the problem if students do not know proper mouth formation and speech articulation.
 In the past, reading specialists and intervention teachers would refer students who lack these reading prerequisites to speech therapists, and this may indeed be necessary.
-But, with proper coaching, reading teachers can certainly assist most of their students who can’t recognize and produce speech sounds properly.
+But, with proper coaching and these FREE Sound Wall Resources, reading teachers can certainly assist most of their students who can’t recognize and produce speech sounds properly.

 Vowel Valley and Consonant Sounds Sound Walls